sarusso/Reyns/README.md

 Simple yet powerful Docker operations orchestrator for managing entire platforms.
 Allows to speed up both Dev (every developer can run its own instance of the platform) and Ops (what is put in production is deterministically tested before).

-Developed By Stefano Alberto Russo with an important contribution from Gianfranco Gallizia.
+Developed by Stefano Alberto Russo with an important contribution from Gianfranco Gallizia.
 Thanks also to Enerlife (http://www.enerlife.it) and eXact Lab (http://www.exact-lab.it) for allowing this project to be open source.

 &nbsp;
 # Quick start and demo
----

 **Dependencies:** Docker, Fabric (apt-get install fabric).
 Please note that Fabric requires Python version 2.5 - 2.7.